 A predator watches out for intruders, in Masai Mara, Kenya (Credit: Empire Diaries)

-New Delhi, June 12, 2020: In India and China, there’s only one word that is echoing in the power corridors of Big Government these days.
+June 12, 2020: In India and China, there’s only one word that is echoing in the power corridors of Big Government these days.
 No, it’s not ‘coronavirus’.
 That’s only a new-born concern.
 The word that is raising temperatures is ‘border’, an old heartburn.

 India and China – as two societies, two governments, two armies and two economies – are together as old as the disputes that define their cryptic relationship along the 3,488km-long border.